DCAN-Labs/HBCD-MADE/docs/source/expected_outputs.rst

 c.
 MATLAB Data files (``.mat``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.mat files contain processing output.
+``.mat`` files contain processing output.

 - Output for the VEP, FACE, and MMN tasks contain the ``allData`` matrix, which is structured as Conditions x Electrodes x Timepoints.

 - Output for the RS data contains the ``spectra_eo_db`` matrix, which is structured as Electrodes x Frequency.
-RS .mat output does not contain the time dimension.
+RS ``.mat`` output does not contain the time dimension.

 d.
 Figures (``.jpg``)
 ^^^^^^^^^^^^^^^^^^^^^^^

-.. note:: The following plots are based on data from an adult volunteer and were processed using a pipeline optimized for infant data.
+.. note:: The following plots are based on data from an adult volunteer and were processed using the HBCD-MADE pipeline, which is optimized for infant data.
 They do not represent typical infant results.

 Several images containing plots and figures are automatically produced by MADE: